lynnlilu/lynnlilu.github.io/_pages/services.md

 Reviewer
 ======
-* **CCF-A**: IEEE Transactions on Information Forensics and Security (TIFS), IEEE Transactions on Dependable and Secure Computing (TDSC), IEEE Transactions on Mobile Computing (TMC), IEEE/ACM Transactions on Networking (ToN), IEEE Transactions on Services Computing (TSC), IEEE Transactions on Computers (TC), Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies (IMWUT/UbiComp), ACM Multimedida (MM)
+* **CCF-A**: IEEE Transactions on Information Forensics and Security (TIFS), IEEE Transactions on Dependable and Secure Computing (TDSC), IEEE Transactions on Mobile Computing (TMC), IEEE/ACM Transactions on Networking (ToN), IEEE Transactions on Services Computing (TSC), IEEE Transactions on Computers (TC), Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies (IMWUT/UbiComp), ACM Multimedia (MM)

 * **JCR-Q1**: ACM Computing Surveys, Computer Science Review, IEEE Transactions on Network Science and Engineering (TNSE), IEEE Transactions on Vehicular Technology (TVT), IEEE Network, IEEE Internet of Things Journal (IoTJ), Expert Systems with Applications (ESWA), Automotive Innovation, Computer Methods and Programs in Biomedicine, ACM Transactions on Computing for Healthcare